radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 How do we go from where we are to where we want to be?
 ---
+# Simplify the mental model

+---

+# Render deep links on the server

+---

 # Divide and conquer

+???

 One of our remaining problems is that the back end knows too much about how our UI is put together.